-- Hybrid Cloud Vendors: Enterprise possess varying needs with respect to cloud requirements and there are several providers in the market with different services.
-They tend to utilize the strongest services from each vendor making the application dependant on multiple third-party tools.
+- Hybrid Cloud Vendors: Enterprises possess varying needs with respect to cloud requirements and there are several providers in the market with different services.
+They tend to utilize the strongest services from each vendor making the application dependent on multiple third-party tools.
 However, serverless computing makes it possible to deploy any cloud providers of our preference and connect them using custom APIs.

 Benefits of adopting the serverless architecture

 - Event-driven functions to execute business logic.

 - Pay-as-you-go model that cuts major costs related to infrastructure maintenance.

 - Reduced time to market, thereby enabling faster code deployment.

 - Auto-scaling architecture with on-demand availability